kirsijo/unit_testing_BCHelsinki/phoneproject/phoneAPI.md

 ## Data

-The data will be i a json file.
+The data will be in a json file.
 Person is uniquely identified by first name and lastname.
-There can't be two people with the same first and lastname.
+There can't be two person objects with the same first and lastname.
 Phone numbers are also unique.

 ### phones.json